Colorado-Dept-of-Public-Safety/admintasks/README.md

 Next Steps:
 <ul> 1.)
 Create python script that shows relationships for all Dashboards, Storymaps and other mapping applications. </ul>
 <ul> 2.)
-Figure out a way to convery webmaps to ArcGIS Pro Packages and download thme to archive folder. </ul>
+Figure out a way to convert webmaps to ArcGIS Pro Packages and download them to archive folder. </ul>